 Became famous in the early 80s thanks to the hit song ”Papai” which is the 5th best selling single in the Top 10 Best Selling Singles of All Time from Portugal’s charts with over 1,200,000 sold copies worldwide, awarded with numerous Gold and Platinum Records around the world, Jorge Ferreira is the most famous Portuguese singer of the United States and the Portuguese Music’s International Ambassador.

-Along the years, Ferreira acquired a big popularity worldwide, and mostly in the United States, Canada, Bermuda, Venezuela, United Kingdom, France and Portuguese islands of Madeira and the Azores.
+Along the years, Ferreira acquired a big popularity worldwide, and mostly in the United States, Canada, Bermuda, South Africa, Venezuela, United Kingdom, France and Portuguese islands of Madeira and the Azores.

 Ferreira is the youngest of six children of Francisco Ferreira and Maria Rosa Ferreira.
 From an early age, he showed interested in music and enrolled in the local marching band when he was in elementary school.
 He quickly mastered the harmonica and trumpet.
 At the age of 12, Ferreira immigrated to the United States with his parents, in the city of Fall River, MA, leaving in Portugal five brothers who only later will have come to keep company to the rest of the family.